Keio University

 (2) The ability to manage the supply chain from the perspective of total optimization

-(3) The ability to respond to social changes and promote the introduction of new technologies and cross-disciplinary collaboration
+(3) The ability to respond to social changes, promote the introduction of new technologies, and facilitate cross-disciplinary collaboration

 The wave of digitalization is higher than expected.
 It is said that GAFAM (Google, Apple, Facebook, Amazon, Microsoft) creates more value than many developing countries in the world, but why is there currently no runner-up in digitalization?
-It is even said that Japan is two laps behind the U.S. in terms of the small number of personnel who have acquired IT knowledge.
+It is often said that Japan is two laps behind the U.S. in terms of the number of people with IT knowledge.
 An even bigger problem is that few companies have mechanisms to accumulate IT technology.
-Taking even a single requirement definition in system development, it is common in Japan for vendor companies to conduct interviews on the current operations of user companies and for system developers to translate that into language they understand.
-This is a method that was criticized as status-quo-maintaining in the U.S. in the 1970s.
-In digitalization, one area expected to be fiercely contested over the next 10 years is big data processing technology—specifically, how quickly large-scale problems can be solved.
-Unfortunately, in Japan, both shipper companies and logistics companies are indifferent to this technology.
+Even taking the single example of requirement definition in system development, it is common in Japan for vendor companies to conduct interviews on the current operations of user companies and then translate that into language that system developers can understand.
+This is a method that was criticized as "status quo maintenance" in the U.S. in the 1970s.
+In digitalization, big data processing technology—specifically how quickly large-scale problems can be solved—is expected to be fiercely contested over the next ten years.
+Unfortunately, in Japan, both shippers and logistics companies are indifferent to this technology.
 In fact, to utilize digitalization in one's own business, it must not be completely outsourced to external vendors.
-This is because technology will not be accumulated, leading to high IT investment and system operation costs.
+This is because technology does not accumulate, leading to higher IT investment and system operation costs.

 Experience and intuition are important when making management decisions.
 However, the accuracy and speed of making decisions based on results obtained from data analysis are qualitatively different.
-Even if one understands that a lack of accuracy and speed in decision-making can be fatal in business competition, they may not know how to analyze data or how to utilize it for decision-making.
-When the 2024 problem became apparent, an action that should have been taken was to analyze what measures to take using available resources and various laws as constraints.
+While people understand that a lack of accuracy and speed in decision-making can be fatal in business competition, they do not know how to analyze data or how to utilize it for decision-making.
+When the 2024 problem became apparent, one necessary action was to analyze what measures should be taken using available resources and various laws as constraints.
 However, problems exist such as a lack of data, or even if it exists, it is siloed and cannot be analyzed correctly.
-Even if data exists, the methodology—how to analyze it, what models to build, and what algorithms to apply—is unknown.
-Ultimately, because the necessary data is unknown, an inventory of data cannot be taken, and the problem is left unaddressed.
+Even if data is available, the methodology—how to analyze it, what models to build, and what algorithms to apply—is unknown.
+Ultimately, because the necessary data is not understood, data inventory cannot be performed, and the problem is left unaddressed.
 To break through this difficult situation, we must create a group of young people striving to become CLOs (Chief Logistics Officers).

-Supply Chain Management (SCM) can be said to be a type of business model research.
-The birth of many SCM business models in the late 90s is typical.
+Supply Chain Management (SCM) can be seen as a type of business model research.
+The birth of many SCM business models in the late 90s is a typical example.
 However, SCM is not just a business model.
 It is a business model that utilizes IT.
 In other words, a business model without digital technology cannot be called an SCM business model and cannot even open the door to total optimization.

 On the other hand, pure total optimization cannot be achieved in SCM.
-To achieve total optimization, it is required to integrate or share information from independent companies in the supply chain, but the means to achieve this is organizational integration or strategic alliances, which essentially becomes a planned economy.
-As research to optimize the flow of goods in a supply chain, the echelon inventory by Clark & Scarf (1960) is famous, but this concept implicitly assumes organizational integration as a prerequisite.
+To achieve total optimization, it is necessary to integrate or share information from independent companies in the supply chain, but the means to achieve this are organizational integration or strategic alliances, which essentially becomes a planned economy.
+Clark & Scarf's (1960) echelon inventory is famous as research for optimizing the flow of goods in a supply chain, but this concept implicitly assumes organizational integration as a prerequisite.
 In other words, to prove optimality, organizational integration must be assumed.
-Also, when aiming for optimization, it is always necessary to clarify the objectives and constraints.
-If either is missing, it cannot be said to be optimal.
+Furthermore, when aiming for optimization, objectives and constraints must always be clarified.
+If either is missing, it cannot be called optimal.
 There is no such thing as universal optimality in the world, nor does eternal optimality exist.
 Discussing total optimization in the supply chain without such knowledge is ignorance and cannot be realized.
-Ultimately, total optimization in a supply chain is about finding a policy that is better than the sum of individual optimizations under the condition of individual optimization.
+Ultimately, total optimization in a supply chain means finding a policy under individual optimization that is better than the sum of individual optimizations.
 It is a mistake to deny individual optimization and advocate for total optimization without understanding this.

 Technology evolves forever.
 No matter how innovative a technology is, it will eventually become obsolete, and products born from that technology will disappear from the market.
-Products have two life cycles.
-One is the physical life cycle, and the other is the market life cycle.
+Products have two life cycles: a physical life cycle and a market life cycle.
 The physical life cycle is long, but the market life cycle is short because technological progress is fast.
 We must acquire the ability to learn with interest about rapidly advancing technologies.
-People who run away from new technology because they are from a liberal arts background are not qualified to be leaders.
-Technology is not the privilege of the science and engineering fields.
-Having an interest and meeting a good teacher determines the "ability to respond to social changes and promote the introduction of new technologies and cross-disciplinary collaboration."
-Ultimately, even those from a science and engineering background who are not interested in technologies from other fields cannot acquire the "ability to promote the introduction of new technologies and cross-disciplinary collaboration."
-Therefore, in the development of highly skilled logistics personnel, it is required to give opportunities to learn to those who are willing to learn technologies from other fields with curiosity, especially young people, and this will contribute significantly to the sustainable development of the organization.
+Those who run away from new technology because they are from a liberal arts background are not qualified to be leaders.
+Technology is not the exclusive privilege of science and technology majors.
+Having an interest and meeting good teachers determines the "ability to respond to social changes, promote the introduction of new technologies, and facilitate cross-disciplinary collaboration."
+Ultimately, even those from a science and technology background cannot acquire the "ability to promote the introduction of new technologies and cross-disciplinary collaboration" if they are not interested in technologies from other fields.
+Therefore, in developing highly skilled logistics professionals, it is required to give opportunities to learn to those who are willing to learn technologies from other fields with curiosity—especially young people—which will contribute significantly to the sustainable development of the organization.

 5. Toward Data-Driven Optimization

 The 2024 problem is not a problem that will suddenly occur next April.
-Behind this problem is the passage of 34 years leading up to it, during which the increase in general freight transport operators and the decrease in special consolidated freight transport operators progressed, creating distortions in the logistics industry.
-As soon as possible, an analysis of nationwide freight transportation capacity and load, including railways and coastal shipping, as well as dynamic simulations of various measures, should be conducted.
-Even just considering ISO 14083 countermeasures, it is necessary to reconsider modal shifts, and if considering logistics capacity, it is necessary to consider leveling the entire system, including the time spent sitting in warehouses.
-It is management negligence to force drivers into hard driving while viewing delays as a problem when goods are left sitting in warehouses.
+Thirty-four years have passed leading up to this problem, during which the increase in general freight transport operators and the decrease in special consolidated freight transport operators have progressed, creating distortions in the logistics industry.
+As soon as possible, an analysis of nationwide freight transport capacity and load, including railways and coastal shipping, as well as dynamic simulations of various measures, should be conducted.
+Even just considering ISO 14083 measures, modal shifts need to be reconsidered, and if we are thinking about logistics capacity, we need to consider leveling the entire system, including time spent sitting in warehouses.
+It is management negligence to force drivers into hard driving while ignoring the fact that delays occur while goods are sitting in warehouses.

 I want to emphasize that logistics is classified into procurement logistics, internal (manufacturing) logistics, and product logistics.
-There is long-distance transportation in procurement logistics, and there is long-distance transportation in internal logistics.
-If the capacity in procurement and internal logistics is utilized effectively, there is a high possibility that the problem of capacity shortage can be alleviated.
-In the first place, if we assume that all return trips in the Tokyo-Nagoya-Osaka logistics corridor are empty, it means twice as many drivers were working, so just by making half of that efficient, the capacity problem can be kept within the allowable range of fluctuation.
+There is long-distance transport in procurement logistics, and there is long-distance transport in internal logistics.
+If capacity in procurement and internal logistics is used effectively, there is a high possibility that the capacity shortage problem can be alleviated.
+In the first place, if we assume that all return trips in the Tokyo-Nagoya-Osaka corridor are empty, it means twice as many drivers were working; simply making half of that efficient would keep the capacity problem within the allowable range of fluctuation.

 Many problems also arise due to poor accuracy in logistics forecasting and planning.
-In long-distance transport, due to constraints on continuous driving time and continuous rest time, multiple drivers have already been driving a single truck, and in the future, we must build a system for cooperation while competing and create a foundation for advancing logistics efficiency.
-If existing social resources such as Trabox are utilized effectively, only the mechanism needs to be changed, and no additional investment is required.
+In long-distance transport, multiple drivers have already been driving a single truck due to constraints on continuous driving time and continuous rest time.
+In the future, we must build a system where companies cooperate while competing, creating a foundation for advancing logistics efficiency.
+If existing social resources such as Trabox are used effectively, only the mechanism needs to be changed, and no additional investment is required.

 Finally, in commercial science, the flow of commerce is called logistics, and research on the optimization of commercial flow has been conducted for many years.
-Currently, commercial flow and logistics (transportation and delivery) are independent, but first, in commercial flow, shipper companies and transportation operators need to cooperate to optimize, and based on that, logistics also needs to be optimized.
-It is true that bad business practices exist, but what is more important is to show that cooperation improves profits.
-Instead of selling large amounts of data piecemeal, it is necessary to process it to generate value-added information and use it to show that cooperation generates profit.
-Data-driven scientific management methods must be incorporated into the decision-making of shipper companies and logistics companies and utilized in policy planning.
+Currently, commercial flow and logistics (transportation and delivery) are independent, but first, in commercial flow, shippers and transport operators need to cooperate to optimize, and based on that, logistics must also be optimized.
+While it is true that bad business practices exist, what is more important is to show that cooperation improves profits.
+Instead of selling off large amounts of data piecemeal, it is necessary to process it to generate value-added information and use this to show that cooperation generates profit.
+Data-driven scientific management methods must be incorporated into the decision-making of shippers and logistics companies and utilized in policy planning.